 the OCaml manual.

-Additional documentation pages may by attached to a package can be attached using the documentation stanza.
+Additional documentation pages may be attached to a package using the documentation stanza.

 $ dune build @doc

 An index page containing links to all the opam packages in your project can be found in:

 Documentation for private libraries may also be built with:

 $ dune build @doc-private